antoniofull/thexpatmagazine.com/src/pages/blog/2014-06-23-culture-shock-expats.md

 ## Negotiation Phase.

-<span style="line-height: 1.5em;">Well .. the bad part .. this is where most of the expat they reach their limit of .
+<span >Well .. the bad part .. this is where most of the expat they reach their limit of .
 It happens usually after 3-4 months and the culturale difference became so evident that the expat starts feeling frustrated, like not able to integrate itself in the society.
 A good example is when listening people talking in the language you don&#8217;t understand, and you have the feeling that they are talking to you.
-Or just the name of a medicine that is different, or explaining a </span>symptom<span style="line-height: 1.5em;"> to a doctor.
+Or just the name of a medicine that is different, or explaining a </span>symptom<span > to a doctor.
 All of this situation bring frustration, this is the part in which I see also many people give up.
 Is the negotiation phase so hard?
 Well it is, but it&#8217;s normal and there is a lot you can do to deal with it, let&#8217;s see.</span>

 **1 &#8211; Learn the language.** Seriously do it.
 There are courses, free meetups, just start learning it even if you do not need at work and we know everyone can speak english nowadays but learning the language let you enter in the new experience from the frontal door.